Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Prototype: `#!cpp void xsBreakPoint()`

-This function adds a break point to the execution of code.
-Do not use this function and beware, if you do, it will likely cause a crash!
+This function is meant to add a break point to the execution of XS code for debugging.
+This used to cause a crash in crash earlier versions of DE.

 ### 7.3. xsDumpArrays